 Option 1: Change the Wi-Fi code

-The easiest and most s method.
+The easiest and safest method.
 Just change the Wi-Fi network password on your router.
-This will forcibly disconnect all devices from your Wi-Fi network, including your own.
-You will need to reconnect to the Wi-Fi network by entering the new password on all your devices.
-Anyone who doesn't have your new password won't be able to log in.
+This will forcibly disconnect all devices from your Wi-Fi network, even yours.
+You'll need to reconnect to the Wi-Fi network by entering the new password on all your devices.
+Anyone who doesn't have your new password won't be able to sign in.

 Let's be honest: If you have multiple devices, reconnecting them will be painful.
 But it's also the only real, dumb method that works.
 Even if you blacklist your device for a router so that it can't reconnect, having a Wi-Fi password could connect to a new device.
 And, even if you don't remember your password, there are ways to recover stored Wi-Fi passwords on Windows computers, even on smartphones.
 In particular, Xiaomi phones exchange Wi-Fi codes without accessing the root of the device, simply by means of a QR code.